Skip to content

 In this step you will:

-• Attach the tip-ejection post to the back-panel.
+• Attach the tip-ejection post to the structure.

 Follow the steps at: